Apple Watch SE

 Family Setup lets parents specify with which contacts children can communicate.
 Parents can also get automatic location notifications to keep tabs on where their family is.
 Kids can use their Apple Watch to track their movement and all Apple Watch activity features.

 Schooltime Mode is a feature that helps kids stay focused in class.
 It limits available features, activates Do Not Disturb during the school day, and provides a unique watch face.

 Family Setup requires cellular Apple Watches, Series 4 or later.

 What it lacks

 The Apple Watch SE is about the features it has as much as it is about the features it lacks.
-Two major health features present in the latest Apple Watch are not present here: ECG and blood-oxygen detection.
+Three major health features in the latest Apple Watch are not present here: ECG, temperature tracking, and blood-oxygen detection.

-The ECG feature creates an electrical circuit using the heart-rate sensor on the Watch and a finger placed on the Digital Crown.
+Users can take a single-point ECG using an electrical circuit created between the heart-rate sensor on the Watch and a finger placed on the Digital Crown.
 It then takes an electrocardiogram over 30 seconds to determine if any issues are there.

 The Apple Watch Series 6 and later can take blood-oxygen levels during use and manually by doing a 15-second reading.
 This information can determine how much oxygen passes into the bloodstream, indicating lung conditions and other ailments.

 Temperature detection is available in the Apple Watch Ultra and Apple Watch Series 8.
 It tracks body temperature during sleep and can alert users to inadequate sleeping conditions or tell someone if they've ovulated.

 Apple Watch SE Pricing